samuelcolvin/generator/README.md

 https://github.com/sameersbn/docker-squid

 * environments, eg. collection of files used to gen:
-  * static files
-  * mustache templating
-  * jinja2 templating inc. imported files
-  * footer/header integration.
-How do we do this most clearly?
 * django interface for users
-* best way to deal with dynamic images in documents? other upload, url encoded.
 * remote ftp/webhook/S3 support to return PDF docs.
 * notification about complete documents:
   * webhook response to complete documents